May 2012 saw the introduction of the new cookie legislation. This EU directive led to a huge amount of debate in the digital marketing world.

 If your website runs cookies, then it affects your business.
 It is you as the site owner who is affected, not your website host or supplier.

-If your site tracks visitor movements in anyway, using Google Analytics, or a Content Management System such as WordPress, it’s likely that you use some form of cookies.
+If your site tracks visitor movements in any way, such as using Google Analytics, or a Content Management System such as WordPress, it’s likely that you use some form of cookies.

 What do I do to make sure I’m compliant?